(Too eager?? I get very excited when anyone reads my blog and I won’t try to hide it.)

 All of these websites have actually made traveling much easier for me, so I highly recommend them!

 I love hearing from people so feel free to reach out at any time!!
 Even if it’s constructive criticism or there’s something you don’t like about my blog, I’d love to hear it.

-See my Published Work for articles I have written for other websites!
+Feel free to contact me about any writing work, and check out my Published Work for articles I have written for other websites.